PiscatorX/RNA-Seq-devs/README.md

 [TRIMMOMATIC](http://www.usadellab.org/cms/?page=trimmomatic)

-The trimmomatic tool hase two modes: PE (paired-end) and SE (single-end).
+The trimmomatic tool has two modes: PE (paired-end) and SE (single-end).
 We use the SE mode.
 The tools can only process one pair or one read at a time.
 This means you have it has to be run n times where n = number of reads.
 Therefore, we loop through the files using a ```for``` loop.
 We create a directory for output files and use the ```basename``` command to extract the filename of the script.
-We also extract the filename without the extension from the associated filenames using ```basename``` command with the extention after the pathe.
+We also extract the filename without the extension from the associated filenames using ```basename``` command with the extension after the path.
 For readability we write command line arguments over multiple lines.
 This is achieved by using a backslash which is an escape character telling bash that the command continues on to the next line.

 ```